 4. Will a child with Down syndrome achieve developmental milestones differently?

 Yes.
 Babies with Down syndrome will reach all milestones, albeit slowly when compared to their peers without the condition (17).
-Therapy and intervention should minimize the delay in achievement.
+Therapy and intervention should minimize developmental delay in children and support the timely achievement of milestones.

 5. Can a child with Down syndrome attend college?